Beethoven's Piano Concertos

 Preview Talk with KUSC's Alan Chapman at 7 p.m.
 Doors open at 6:45 p.m.

-- This all-Beethoven weekend – in celebration of the iconic composer’s 250th birthday – features all five of his piano concertos, with a different program each night.
+An all-Beethoven weekend – in celebration of the iconic composer’s 251th birthday – featuring all five piano concertos with the lavishly talented Alexander Romanovsky.

 Described by Carlo Maria Giulini as “extraordinarily gifted,” pianist Alexander Romanovsky is a riveting, distinct and subtle performer with an utterly engaging voice.
 Born in Ukraine in 1984, at the age of thirteen Alexander moved to Italy where he studied at the Imola Piano Academy with Leonid Margarius, considered by Alexander to be the most influential figure in his musical formation, and later obtained the Artist Diploma from the Royal College of Music in London, studying with Dmitry Alexeev.
 At the age of seventeen, he won First Prize at the prestigious Busoni Competition in Italy.